Sreecharan9/SQL_Practice-Problems-and-Solutions/Day_2 - Hard/README.md

-# Microsoft SQL Interview Question for Data Engineer Position | Data Analytics
+# Microsoft SQL Interview Question for Data Engineer Position || Ankit Bansal Youtube Channel

 A Company wants to hire new employees.
 The budget of the company for the salaries is $70,000.
 The company's criteria for hiring are:
 Keep hiring the senior with the smallest salary until you cannot hire any more seniors.